 Leadership and management Education and research 45.
-Demonstrate effective leadership and management skills as part of the multi-discipli team 53.
-Reflect upon, identify, and proactively address their learning needs 54.
+Demonstrate effective leadership and management skills as part of the multi-disciplinary team 53.
+Reflect upon, identify, and proactively address their learning needs54.
 Support the learning and development of others, 46.
-Make use of the skills and knowledge of other members of the multi-disciplinary team to manage resources and priorities 47.
+Make use of the skills and knowledge of other members of the multi-disciplinary team to manage resources and priorities including through mentoring 55.
+Take part in research activities, audit, service evaluation and quality improvement, and 47.
 Develop, lead and apply effective strategies to improve the quality of care and safe use of medicines demonstrate how these are used to improve care and services 48.
-Actively take part in the management of risks consider the impacts on people and 49.
+Actively take part in the management of risks and consider the impacts on people 49.
 Use tools and techniques to avoid medication errors associated with prescribing, supply and administration 50.
-Take appropriate actions to respond to complaints, incidents or errors in a timely mar and to prevent them happening again iner 51.
-Recognise when and how their performance of that of others could put people at risk and tak appropriate actions 52.
-Demonstrate resilience and flexibility, and appendix effective strategies to manage multiple priorit uncertainty, complexity and change
+Take appropriate actions to respond to complaints, incidents or errors in a timely manner and to prevent them happening again 51.
+Recognise when and how their performance or that of others could put people at risk and take appropriate actions

+52. Demonstrate resilience and flexibility, and apply effective strategies to manage multiple priorities, uncertainty, complexity and change